thequinneffect/advcpplocal/lectures.md

 * **shared ownership** : the resource is shared between many objects and is only released once all objects no longer exist.
 This requires reference counts and is important to prevent a double/multiple free on the same pointer (which causes undefined behaviour).
 This is useful if you have a very expensive to copy resource.
 * it is easy to picture the difference of unique/single ownership and shared ownership as just 1 pointer pointing to something (unqiue/single) vs many pointers pointing to something (shared).
 * **Pointer Ownership**
-* determining whether a pointer (of any kind) has ownership, and wether that ownership is shared, is easy as long as you understand what ownership is (see above)
+* determining whether a pointer (of any kind) has ownership, and whether that ownership is shared, is easy as long as you understand what ownership is (to have ownership over a resource means to have the responsibility to clean it up when required)
   1. unique ptr : has ownership because it is responsible for freeing the un-named data.
 As the name suggests, this ownership is not shared
   2. shared ptr : has ownership because it is responsible for possibly having to free the un-named data.
 As the name suggests, this ownership can be shared and uses reference counts to do so
   3. weak ptr : a shared pointer that does not increment the reference count.
 Because it doesn't increment the reference count, it has no responsibility to free and thus is non-owning (shared ownership therefore cannot exist)
-  4. raw c ptr : no ownership (reason stated many times), and hence non-sharing also
+  4. raw c ptr/observer ptr : no ownership (reason stated many times), and hence non-sharing also

 ## Object lifetimes